vitessio/website/content/en/docs/reference/features/vtgate-buffering.md

 ## What happens during buffering

-Fundamentally we are:
+Fundamentally Vitess will:
  * Hold up and buffering queries to the `PRIMARY` tablet for a shard
  * Wait for replication on a primary canidate `REPLICA` to catch up to the current `PRIMARY`.
- * Perform the actions which demote the `PRIMARY` and promote a `REPLICA`
+ * Perform the actions which demote the `PRIMARY` to a `REPLICA` and promote a primary canidate `REPLICA` to `PRIMARY`.
  * Drain the buffered queries to the new `PRIMARY` tablet.
  * Begin the countdown timer for `buffer_max_failover_duration`.

+ {{< warning >}}
-Note that this process is not guaranteed to eliminate errors to the application, but rather reduce them or make them less frequent.
+This process is not guaranteed to eliminate errors to the application, but rather reduce them or make them less frequent.
 The application should still endeavor to handle errors appropriately if/when they occur (e.g. unplanned outages/failovers, etc.)
+{{< /warning >}}

 ## How does it work?